10 Shih Tzu Haircuts & Grooming Styles in 2025 (With Pictures)

 3. Teddy Bear Cut

-The teddy bear cut was designed to give your dog an overall stuffed animal-like appearance.
-It accentuates all of the features on their face, allowing a rounded appearance around the entire head.
+The teddy bear cut was designed to give your dog a stuffed animal-like appearance.
+It accentuates all of the features on their face, allowing a rounded appearance around the head.

-The teddy bear cut is around 1 to 2 inches in length all over the body, except for the face.
+The teddy bear cut is around 1 to 2 inches long all over the body, except for the face.
 The face is often teased and shaped to create a seamless curvature.
 This is a trendy cut among Shih Tzus and many other small, long-haired breeds.

-It was designed to make your pup look even cuter than they normally do, making them look like a huggable, squeezable stuffy.
+It was designed to make your pup look even cuter.

 4. Lion Cut

 The lion cut is exactly what it sounds like.
-The hair on the body is very short, but they leave a long mane around the neck to mimic the wild lion.
-This is a super cute cut that will get a lot of attention!
+The hair on the body is short, but the hairstyle leaves a long mane around the neck to mimic the wild lion.

-Like the other cuts we’ve discussed so far, the lion cut requires a 1 to 2-inch cut all over the body, with the hair around the neck and head remaining long.
+Like the other cuts we’ve discussed, the lion cut requires a 1 to 2-inch cut all over the body, but the hair around the neck and head is long.

 5. Show Cut

-The show cut is certainly the hardest to maintain on this hairdo list.
-For a Shih Tzu, their hair can grow to floor length and be challenging to keep up with.
+The show cut is certainly the hardest to maintain.
 The show cut offers a full-length, well-trimmed appearance where your Shih Tzu‘s natural hair can grow at its leisure.

-However, this cut is very prone to mats and tangles, so it requires a lot of work after the grooming session.
-While this might be a fun coat to try out, many owners find that it is a pain unless their dog is actively in the show.
+However, this cut is prone to mats and tangles, so it requires a lot of work after the grooming session.
+While this might be a fun coat to try out, it is more suitable for show dogs.

 6. Top Knot

-The top knot itself is not a full-body hair cut, but rather a hairstyle you can do when the hair on your Shih Tzu’s head is long.
-Add all kinds of bows and accessories to make your little guy or gal as dapper as the day is long.
+The top knot is not a full-body haircut but rather a hairstyle you can do when the hair on your Shih Tzu’s head is long.
+You can add bows and accessories to make your pup stand out.

 7. Chewbacca

-The Chewbacca haircut looks most accurate if you have a brown Shih Tzu, but any color Shih Tzu can get it.
-This haircut is not as short as other Shih Tzu cuts, but instead gives your dog a fluffy appearance, with extra fluffy facial hair.
+The Chewbacca haircut looks better if you have a brown Shih Tzu.
+It isn’t as short as other Shih Tzu cuts but gives your dog a fluffy appearance, with extra fluffy facial hair.

 It’s the perfect haircut for your loyal sidekick, just like Chewbacca was to Han Solo!